UK's Truss stands by 'disruption' agenda despite Tory doubts

 That has alarmed some Conservative lawmakers, who say it amounts to penalizing the poor while giving tax cuts to the better-off.
 Several said during the conference that they would not vote for the measure.

-Former Prime Minister Gordon Brown, from the Labour Party, said cutting benefits would provoke a huge public backlash.
+Former Prime Minister Gordon Brown, from the Labour Party, said cutting benefits would provoke “a national uprising.”

-“There will be a national uprising if this goes ahead, because it is nothing to do with making the growth policies of the government work, it is simply making the poor pay the price,” he told the BBC.

-In her speech, Truss depicted Britain’s economic challenges as part of the global crisis unleashed by Russia’s invasion of Ukraine, as she vowed to “stand by our Ukrainian friends, however long it takes.”

-“The scale of the challenge is immense,” she said.
-“War in Europe for the first time in a generation.
-A more uncertain world in the aftermath of COVID.
-And a global economic crisis.
-That is why in Britain we need to do things differently.”

-In a dig at her critics, Truss said that as a woman and graduate of a public high school — in a party dominated by privately educated men — “I know how it feels to have your potential dismissed by those who think they know better.”
+Truss said “the status quo is not an option” and she would “stay the course.”

 But uniting her party will be a tough task.
 As delegates met for panel discussions and wine receptions this week inside a cavernous conference hall, the government descended into factional fighting.
-Home Secretary Suella Braverman, a Truss ally, accused Conservative lawmakers who disagreed with Truss of staging “a coup.”
+Home Secretary Suella Braverman, a Truss ally, accused Conservative lawmakers who disagreed with the leader of staging “a coup.”

 Amid the Tory turmoil, the opposition Labour Party has taken a commanding lead in opinion polls.
 A national election does not have to be held until 2024, but many Conservatives fear the party is running out of time to close the gap.